billerickson/Genesis-Title-Toggle/readme.txt

 3. If you check "hide" on Theme Settings, this metabox is displayed on the Edit screen.

 == Changelog ==

+= 1.6.2 =
+* Fix issue when you have all titles disabled by default

 = 1.6.1 =
 * Fix issue with HTML5 themes using post formats